-Add/Edit the desired configuration parameters in the CFG file (e.g., features.cfg) you want the IP phone to download.
+Add/Edit the desired configuration parameters in the CFG file (for example, features.cfg) you want the IP phone to download.
 For more information on how to manage configuration files, refer to Managing Configuration Files.

-- 3. Configure the TFTP server. - 1) Place boot files, configuration files and resource files to TFTP root directory (e.g., D:\TFTP Directory).
+- 3. Configure the TFTP server. - Place boot files, configuration files and resource files to TFTP root directory (for example, D:\TFTP Directory).

-2) Start the TFTP sever.
+2) Start the TFTP server.
 The IP address of the TFTP server is shown as below: